psnider/obsolete-people-service/README.md

 This micro-service:
 - [x] Uses TypeScript for both front-end and back-end code.
-- [x] Uses gulp for (automated) building and testing.
+- [x] Uses npm scripts for (automated) building and testing.
+*We used to use gulp, but it added a level of indirection, and still required much more work than the npm scripts that we use now.*
 - [x] Uses the seneca micro-service framework on the server.
 *seneca* separates the business logic from databases and transports, making it easier to test, maintain, and configure.
-- [x] Uses angular.js on the client.
+- [x] Uses Angular2 on the client.
 *Angular* is the most popular SPA framework.
-This project will be upgraded to Angular2 soon.
+Angular2 is in beta.
 - [x] Uses best-practices testing for server, client, and end-to-end.
 Uses mocha for the server, karma for the client, and protractor for end-to-end.
-- [ ] has a simple web UI using angular.js
+- [x] has a simple web UI using Angular2
+- [x] has a [mobile-app in NativeScript](https://github.com/psnider/people-mobile) for Android and iOS
 - [ ] stores its data in mongodb.
 *mongodb* is schema-less, and easy for development.